TaylorDelta/ILIAS-Downloader-KIT/README.md

-# Course Material Downloader
+# ILIAS Course Downloader

-This Python script automates the process of logging into an online portal, downloading course materials, and extracting any ZIP files.
-The script uses the `Selenium` library for browser automation, and it is designed to download multiple courses' materials at once.
+This Python script automates the process of logging into ILIAS, downloading course materials, and extracting ZIP files.
+It leverages the `Selenium` library for browser automation, enabling the bulk download of multiple course materials at once.
+The script is designed to work with Microsoft Edge and currently supports Windows only.

+## Versions Available

+1. **all_ILIAS_auto_down**: Downloads all course materials with a single click.
+2. **selected_ILIAS_auto_down**: Allows you to choose which courses to download.

+## Note

+Please note that the script is still under development and may encounter issues with certain tasks, particularly when handling courses with a large amount of data.
+If you experience any issues, feel free to provide feedback!

 ## Requirements